The seaside city of Aigio / Egio – the capital of Aigialia

 In the Middle Ages it was called Vostitsa, a Slavic name.

-There are also many good shops, numerous cafes, restaurants, taverns, bars, nightclubs, several banks, two yacht harbors and a modern hospital.
+There are also many good shops, numerous cafes, restaurants, taverns, bars, nightclubs, several banks, two yacht harbours and a modern hospital.

 The city of Aigio is situated only a few minutes from Harmony Hotel Apartments and is ideal for all your shopping needs.